chadmando/Exchange-Online-PowerShell-Recipes/recipes/mailbox/rebuild-search-index-for-mailbox.md

 This process will take time.
 My experience is that a 40GB mailbox can take up to 10 hours to complete.
+Using this command with larger mailboxes still results in approximately 4GB/hr for the "message transfer rate".

 ## Reference